Top Ten Best Books on HuntingThis list is about books of a "how to" nature, not fictional or anthology books about hunters or hunting experiences.

 Here are the most useful and user-friendly books on the how tos of hunting.

-Full of diagrams, full color pages, tips on technique and tools, Steve Rinella gives you a perfect start point for hunting small game like rabbits and fowl, plus recipes to follow for your newly found protein.
+Full of diagrams, full-color pages, tips on technique and tools, Steve Rinella gives you a perfect starting point for hunting small game like rabbits and fowl, plus recipes to follow for your newly found protein.

 I mean, it's the complete guide!
-What else!
+What else is there to say?

 Oh, another complete guide!
 Wow!